zkilling/Plex-Audiobook-Guide-25/README.md

 <!-- blank line -->

 ### Backing up your Audible books
-I plan on having a seprate walkthrough that will take you through backing up your Audible .aax files, and converting them to chapterized .M4B files.
-This guide will work for both mp3 and m4b files, but I prefer chapterized m4b's.
-Plex handles M4B metadata better than mp3's, some third party players like Prologue and BookCamp can handle the M4B chapter splits and names, and generally having less files helps plex run smoother.
+I have been using [Open Audible](https://openaudible.org/) on MacOS (does support windows and linux) to backup my audible books. ($22-$70) When liscenced you can pull down metadata complete chaptered m4b files and feed them right into mp3tag to rename and move the file.
+You can also convert to mp3 but Plex handles M4B metadata better than mp3's, some third party players like Prologue and BookCamp can handle the M4B chapter splits and names, and generally having less files helps plex run smoother.

 For some more Software resources for Audible-centric audiobook management, including removing DRM from Audible files check out [@rmcrackan](https://github.com/rmcrackan)'s [AudiobookHub](https://github.com/rmcrackan/AudiobookHub)

 Now that you have your files, let get them in a format Plex can handle so we can stream our whole library with our firends and family.